Low Memorial Library: Early years

 The new Columbia University campus opened on October 4, 1897.
 The opening was marked with a small ceremony in the library's reading room, during which Seth Low announced his resignation.
 Low Library was not completed at the time; the power plant and other mechanical systems were not in operation, and the final details were still being installed through 1898.
-From its opening, the building served both as a library and as the university's administrative offices.
+From its opening, the building served both as a library and as the university's administrative office.
 The library could store 450,000 volumes in its stacks.
 Additional space on the third floor was being temporarily allocated to Columbia's political science and philosophy departments, which were expected to relocate to dedicated quarters some time in the future, freeing space for another 600,000 volumes.

 University officials believed the new library was sufficient to accommodate the university's collection, which in 1896 contained 215,000 volumes and was adding 12,000 volumes annually.
 The campus had 1,353 students across all programs in 1898, and the library was expected to easily accommodate all these students.
 The collection grew much more quickly after the opening of the Morningside Heights campus, reaching 300,000 volumes by 1900.
 The following year, a university pamphlet said the library was open on weekdays between 8:30 a.m. and 11:00 p.m., and the library closed one hour earlier from July to September.
-At the time, the library had about 10,000 volumes in the general reading room, and 310,000 bound volumes and many pamphlets in the stacks.
+At the time, the library had about 10,000 volumes in the general reading room, as well as 310,000 bound volumes and many pamphlets in the stacks.
 The steps outside the library became a meeting area for Columbia undergraduates in the early years of the campus.
 In 1903 the Alma Mater sculpture was installed on the steps leading to the library.

 Overcrowding

 The collection was organized in a compartmentalized manner, and departments expanded at different rates, causing problems for the building's operation as a library.
-By 1902 Nicholas Murray Butler, who had replaced Seth Low as university president, was observing crowded conditions at the library and, according to American Architect magazine, "One or two utilitarian points have been rather sacrificed."
+Nicholas Murray Butler, who had replaced Seth Low as university president, was observing crowded conditions at the library by 1902; according to American Architect magazine, "One or two utilitarian points have been rather sacrificed."
 In addition, the calling of books from the stacks was difficult.
 The 10000 ft pneumatic tube delivery system stopped working two weeks after it was installed, and a dumbwaiter system had also broken down.
 The crowding increased in later years because the political science and philosophy departments did not move as scheduled, and because of increased enrollment – the university had 4,225 students by 1914.
 The overcrowding was slightly alleviated in 1910 when the law collection was relocated to the newly built Kent Hall.
 Avery Hall opened two years later; by then, the Avery Architectural Library had also outgrown its space at Low.
 The increasing overcrowding led Columbia's newspaper to say in a 1924 article: "'Library' is a misnomer for an edifice designed for the benefit of sightseers."